marmelab/react-admin/docs/Actions.md

 - `handleSubmitWithRedirect` which calls the default form save methods
 - `handleSubmit` which is the same prop as in [`react-form`](https://redux-form.com/7.4.2/docs/api/props.md/#-code-handlesubmit-eventorsubmit-function-code-)

-Knowing this, you can dispatch a custom action with a button.
+Knowing this, you can dispatch a custom action with a button and still benefit from the default crud action side effects (notifications, optimistic ui, undo, etc.).
 For instance, in the `simple` example:

 ```jsx
 // A custom action creator which modifies the values before calling the default crudCreate action creator